 I have to admit something.
 I absolutely adore little themed erasers.
 Along with a wide variety of other school and office supplies, but I digress.
 There’s a stash in my craft closet that I’ve had for ages, and it keeps growing.
 My son and I tend to pick them up here and there as we see them.
 Recently, we found some lion erasers at Target’s Dollar Spot.
-They inspired these printable ten frames for preschool and kindergarten.
+They inspired these printable ten frames for preschool and kindergarten math centers.

 What’s the fascination with tiny erasers?

 They’re not really the right size to be useful for erasing things though, in case you were wondering.

 So basically, they’re engaging, useful when teaching a variety of early learning concepts, and I like them.
 Those seem like valid enough reasons to me!

 How to use the printable ten frames